belforte/CMSKubernetes/kubernetes/cmsweb/docs/cmsweb_testbed_cluster_doc.md

 Users/developers may request for access of this cluster in their namespace in [https://gitlab.cern.ch/cms-http-group/doc/issues/199](https://gitlab.cern.ch/cms-http-group/doc/issues/199) forum.

+Logs of running applications are written to CEPH volumes and available in real time on vocms0750 at /cephfs/testbed/

 ## Service Deployment Steps in K8S testbed cluster: